image-source-control/image-source-control/readme.txt

 1. Display a list of all images of your site and their sources on a dedicated page
 1. Edit image source settings in the Image block
 1. Bulk-editing image sources in the Media Library
+1. List image usage in the Media Library (optional column)
 1. Unused Images – Media Cleaner feature to safely remove unused images
 1. Customizing the display of image captions as an overlay
 1. Customizing the list of image sources displayed under posts